Lucanus tetraodon

 Lucanus tetraodon is a stag beetle of the family Lucanidae.

 Description

 Similar to Lucanus cervus and Lucanus capreolus it is, with a length of 30–48 mm, a relatively large lucanid beetle of the genus Lucanus.
-The male has long, curved upper jaws, while female's ones are shorter.
+The male has long, curved upper jaws, while female's are shorter.

 Habitat

 This species is diffused in Central and Southern Italy, Sicily, Sardinia, Corsica, Southern France, Albania, Greece and Algeria.
 It is diffused in the mesophilic woods and in the maquis shrubland.